 You don’t know a man until you walk a mile in his shoes

-The main struggle for anyone trying to learn to improvise today, is that you’re attempting to learn a music that’s mostly living on recordings.
+The main struggle for anyone trying to learn to improvise or play jazz today, is that you’re attempting to learn a music that’s mostly living on recordings.

 If you think about it, many of the most influential musical masters have been gone for 30 years or more.
 So how do you, sitting here reading this, learn to improvise?